secondRZ/swe-interview/topics/unity-and-game-dev.md

       3. Other Characters
          1. Enemies
       4. Game State
          1. Score: Use Unity's UI overlay features.
 Check "Pixel Perfect" in the **Canvas** object to make the letters more crisp.
+For the **Text** object, always set the height and width slightly larger than the perferred sizes in the "Layout Properties" window at the bottom right.
          2. Health
       5. Audio
       6. Monetization and Analytics